ehmoussi/code_aster/doc/devguide/edf-workflow.rst

 - The master branch is ``asterxx``.
   Developers must not commit revisions in this branch.

-- Developers must use their own branch for commit: ``asterxx/XY`` (use your initials for XY).
+- Developers must use their own branch to commit changes: ``asterxx/XY`` (use your initials for XY).

-- Commit message must refers the an existing issue.
+- Commit messages must refer to the an existing issue.

-- Some of branches are automatically and continuously integrated.
+- The branches ``asterxx.*`` are automatically and continuously integrated.

 Configure your repository